Frequently Asked Questions

 The Across Government Facilities Management Arrangements (AGFMA) is the mechanism by which the South Australian Government (the Government) ensures over 5,000 government-owned facilities around the State are properly maintained so that they remain safe and fit for purpose for the delivery of the essential community services they support.
-This includes schools, hospitals, prisons, police stations and most other government buildings.The Department for Infrastructure and Transport (the Department) is the lead agency responsible for management of the AGFMA, which coordinates the use of these arrangements with over 30 other Government agencies covered by it.
-Each year, there are over 200,000 maintenance work orders completed.
-Approximately 98% of these work orders under the AGFMA are delivered by private sector contractors, predominantly small to medium businesses (SMEs).
-Importantly, in the future model, the fulfilment of maintenance work orders will continue to be performed by South Australian private sector contractors, including the same contractors that deliver trade services across the State today.
+This includes schools, hospitals, prisons, police stations and most other government buildings.

+Under the future model, the administration and works coordination role will be entirely met by specialised external Facilities Management Service Provider, Ventia, who bring the benefits of modern, best-practice systems and processes.
+Importantly, under the Future AGFMA, the fulfilment of maintenance work orders will continue to be performed by South Australian private sector contractors, including the same contractors that deliver trade services across the State today.

-2. What will happen with current contractors (sub-contractors/trades)?
+3. What will happen with current contractors (sub-contractors/trades)?

-Local work orders will continue to be allocated to appropriately qualified local contractors in the future model.
-All work orders will largely be undertaken by sub-contractors with a strong focus on local workforce and opportunity for South Australian Small and Medium Enterprises (SMEs).To support this, the Department has opened a Registration of Interest through the Industry Capability Network (ICN) to connect contractors, including SMEs with Facilities Management Service Providers, to maximise their opportunities to perform maintenance work in the future.This registration process can be found here.
+Local work orders will continue to be allocated to appropriately qualified local contractors under the Future AGFMA, with a strong focus on South Australian Small and Medium Enterprises (SMEs).To support this, the Department has opened a Registration of Interest to connect contractors SMEs with Ventia, to maximise their opportunities to perform maintenance work in the future.
+Registrations of interest through the department are now closed.
+Ventia have opened an expression of interest on their webpage for the Future AGFMA.
+Further information about this process can be found here.

-3. How will the change be managed?
+4. How will the transition to the Future AGFMA be managed?

-4. When is this change expected to take place?
+5. When is this change expected to take place?

 The administration and coordination of work under the AGFMA is currently split approximately 50/50 between the Department for Infrastructure and Transport’s internal Facilities Services team, which operates utilising outdated legacy systems, and one external provider (Spotless) contracted in 2015.
-Under the future model, the administration and coordination will be entirely met by external Facilities Management Service Providers using modern, best-practice systems.
-Under the future model, works will continue to be delivered by private sector contractors, including the same SMEs that deliver trade services across the State today.
+Under the future model, the administration and coordination will be entirely met by external Facilities Management Service Provider Ventia using modern, best-practice systems.
+Under the future model, works will continue to be delivered by private sector contractors, including the same contractors that deliver trade services across the State today.

-6. Will Adelaide based contractors be used to complete regional works?
+7. Will Adelaide based contractors be used to complete regional works?

 Local work orders will continue to be allocated to local contractors in the future model.
 Some specialist trade services that are not able to be sourced locally may be required to travel to complete some regional works only (i.e. Lift Technician).
 This will be the exception, not the rule.